rlch/dotfiles/README.md

 ## Contribution

-If you have any improvements, features, fixes or new software that you think will benefit everyone in the team,
+If you have any improvements, features, fixes, or new software that you think benefit everyone in the team,